 CRG meeting summary - June 2019

-The fourth Edithvale and Bonbeach Community Reference Group (CRG) meeting was held on 12 June 2019.
+The fifth Edithvale and Bonbeach Community Reference Group (CRG) meeting was held on 12 June 2019.

 The CRG was given an overview of the current works along the Frankston line and an update on the Edithvale and Bonbeach level crossing removals.
 Initial construction will commence at both sites in mid-2020 and be completed in 2022.